 What Is Mold?

 Mold is a different matter.
 It can be fuzzy or slimy.
-As we mentioned before, it grows on the surface of organic material and then penetrates it.
+Mold growth happens on the surface of organic material and then penetrates it.
 Mold is usually white, blue, green, brown, gray or black.

 Mold is only a problem when it grows indoors.
-Over time, the organic material that's covered with mold will become rotten.
+Over time, mold will rot the organic matter that it covers.
 That's why mold often causes structural damage to homes and belongings, leading to mold remediation strategies and costly repairs.

 Advertisement

-Mold also can cause serious health problems.
-It produces allergens that can trigger severe allergic reactions, including hay-fever type symptoms — sneezing, runny nose, red eyes and skin rash.
+Mold also can have serious health effects.
+It produces allergens that can trigger severe allergic reactions, including hay fever-type symptoms — sneezing, runny nose, red eyes and skin rash.

-Mold also can prompt asthma attacks in people who are allergic to it.
+Mold can prompt severe reactions, like asthma attacks, in people who are allergic to it.
 Mold exposure also might cause irritation to eyes, nose, throat and lungs to people who aren't even allergic.

-Doctors and scientists continue to research the effects of mold inhalation and in 2012 the National Institute for Occupational Safety and Health (NIOSH) published guidelines stating "studies have shown that exposures to building dampness and mold have been associated with respiratory symptoms, asthma, hypersensitivity pneumonitis, rhinosinusitis, bronchitis and respiratory infections.
-In 2019, NIOSH released updated guidance on how to best assess dampness in structures prevent health problems.
+Doctors and scientists continue to research the effects of mold inhalation; in 2012, the National Institute for Occupational Safety and Health (NIOSH) published guidelines stating "Studies have shown that exposures to building dampness and mold have been associated with respiratory symptoms, asthma, hypersensitivity pneumonitis, rhinosinusitis, bronchitis and respiratory infections."
+In 2019, NIOSH released updated guidance on how to best assess dampness in structures to prevent health problems.

-And unlike mildew, which you can easily clean yourself, the CDC says cleaning up toxic mold is very difficult and should be handled by qualified mold remediation professionals certified by the National Environmental Health Association (NEHA) or the American Industrial Hygiene Association (AIHA).
+Unlike mildew, which you can easily clean yourself, the CDC says removing mold is very difficult; a qualified mold remediation professional certified by the National Environmental Health Association (NEHA) or the American Industrial Hygiene Association (AIHA) can remove and clean mold.

 Now That's Interesting